 The Duomo Square (Piazza Duomo), Duomo Cathedral, and Galleria Vittorio Emanuele II shopping complex are undoubtedly the most visited areas in Milan by tourists and locals alike.
 These places are flocked all year round by people engaging in recurring activities like posing to take pictures with the pigeons in front of the cathedral, watching the street acts near the square, and window shopping by the panes of the Galleria Vittorio Emanuele shopping complex.

 As you may find out, choosing to explore the Duomo Cathedral will steal more of your time.
 The queue is often so long at the ticket office and entrance, hence you will need to set aside 2 or more hours for this activity.
-To fast-track the process, you can purchase the Duomo tickets online to see the church and access the terraces.
+To fast-track the process, you can purchase Duomo tickets online to see the church and access the terraces.

-Just before you leave this area to my next suggested place, head to Panzerotti Luini at via Santa Radegonda (open in google maps), near the Space Cinema for a taste of its famous Panzerotto.
+Just before you leave this area to my next suggested place, head to Panzerotti Luini at via Santa Radegonda (open on google maps), near the Space Cinema for a taste of its famous Panzerotto.
 At a cost of €2.70, you can get Luini’s classic Panzerotto made from flour, cheese, and tomatoes.
 Heads up, Luini doesn’t accept debit or credit cards, you can only pay with cash.

 Castello Sforzesco, Cairoli

 Castello Sforzesco is an old castle built in the 15th century by Francesco Sforza, Duke of Milan.
-The Castello (castle) is difficult to miss, it’s a straight 5 minutes walk from the Generali building at Via Cordusio 2 (open in google maps).
+The Castello (castle) is difficult to miss, it’s a straight 5 minutes walk from the Generali building at Via Cordusio 2 (open on google maps).

 Along the walk, you will find some famous Italian restaurants like SignorVino and clothing shops like Desigual.
-If you had like, you can stop by at SignorVino for a quick glass of wine, made in Italy, and some finger foods.
+If you like, you can stop by at SignorVino for a quick glass of wine, made in Italy, and some finger foods.

 Brera District, Lanza

-Next stop is Brera, near the Lanza Metropolitan Station.
+The next stop is Brera, near the Lanza Metropolitan Station.
 Spot the Piccolo Teatro, which is just outside the Lanza metropolitan station.
 Even if you visit the Brera District at a time when the Milan Design Week is not on, you can have a look at the glorious Brera – the heart of the Milan Design Week.
 Some famous places to look out for in Brera: Biblioteca di Brera (Library) and Pinacoteca di Brera (art gallery), both located at via Brera 28.

 You will find Eataly at the upper left of the Porta Garibaldi Arc, a historical landmark in Milan.
 You should endeavour to visit the Porta Nuova area (near Porta Garibaldi Metro Station).
-At Porta Nuova you can sight the renowned Bosco Verticale building covered in green.
+At Porta Nuova, you can sight the renowned Bosco Verticale building covered in green.
 Also have a look at the Porta Nuova square, a very lux business area with a lot of glass skyscrapers.

 I recommend this spot as the last place to visit because it’s at its peak during the evening/night.
 The nightlife in Navigli so vibrant!
 Navigli is dear to my heart and is my favourite aperitivo spot.
 I love the fact that it bustles with a lot of life.
 Many restaurants are lined up along the canal giving you dozens of options for an aperitivo (also called happy hour).

 If you intend to have an aperitivo, it usually starts around 6 pm.
-The Darsena, a place where you will often find locals perform the ritual of drinking and chatting is also within reach.
+The Darsena, a place where you will often find locals performing the ritual of drinking and chatting is also within reach.